-CLEATS: All boat models offer optional pop-up cleats.
-Where equipped, the cleats will be located below the windshield on each side of the deck, and also near both rear sides.
-Some models may also have two additional/optional cleats mounted on either side of the front of the bow.
+All boat models offer optional pop-up cleats.
+Where equipped, the cleats will be located below the windshield

 Although there are multiple marine knots, the cleat hitch is a special knot used to tie the rope to a cleat.
 If a line is not correctly secured on the cleat using a cleat hitch, it can work itself loose.